-English, Excel, 673kb
+English, Excel, 8,975kb

 English, , 547kb

-This report provides, for the Flemish community of Belgium,an independent analysis of major issues facing the educational evaluation and assessment framework, current policy initiatives, and possible future approaches.
+This report on New Zealand provides, from an international perspective,an independent analysis of major issues facing the educational evaluation and assessment framework, current policy initiatives, and possible future approaches.

 This paper examines the normative impact of PISA by investigating how, and the extent to which , national policy actors use PISA in policies and practices, to evaluate and improve school-system performance.

 This study examines the feasibility of reporting scores of a test based on the Programme for International Student Assessment (PISA) 2000 instrument that was administered to a sample of 25-year-old Youth in Transition Survey (YITS) respondents on the PISA scale.